Minnesota Valley National Wildlife Refuge: Wilkie Unit

-These 2,100 acres (8.5 km2) are just south of the river in Savage and Shakopee.
-The Wilkie Unit is located predominantly in the river bottoms, and features three prominent lakes (Blue, Rice, and Fisher) and large areas of associated marsh.
+Consisting of 2,100 acre, the Wilkie Unit is located just south of the Minnesota River in Savage and Shakopee.
+The Wilkie Unit is located predominantly in the river bottoms, and features three lakes (Blue, Rice, and Fisher) and large areas of associated marsh.
 There are also extensive areas of bottomland forest, as well as stands of coniferous trees.
 A connecting trail and pedestrian bridge also allow access to the Refuge's Bloomington Ferry Unit.
-Five miles of trail and abandoned farm roads are open for hiking and cross-country skiing year-round.
-Additionally, the state’s largest great blue heron rookery, with over 600 nests, is found here.
-Because disturbances negatively affect the birds’ breeding, the west end of the unit is closed to the public from March 1 to August 31.
+Five miles (8 km) of trail and abandoned farm roads are open for hiking and cross-country skiing year-round.
+Additionally, the state's largest great blue heron rookery, with over 600 nests, was found on the western shore of Blue Lake.
+The rookery no longer exists due to severe weather events in 1980 and 1998 that blew trees and nests down.